UMNLibraries/oclc-datasync-reports/README.md

 is parsed based on the content of each error message, and output is written to an Excel Workbook with two worksheets: one for MARC errors unrelated to non-Latin scripts, and one for MARC errors apparently related to non-Latin scripts.

+This work is copyright (c) the Regents of the University of Minnesota, 2017.
+It was created and last updated by Stacie Traill, 2018-10-19.